ivanrodriguezfernandez/clinic/VERTICAL_SLICING.md

 7. **One responsibility** - Each use case does one thing
 8. **Immutable value objects** - Prevent accidental mutations

-## Example: Adding a New Feature
+## Example: Adding a New Module

-To add an `Appointment` feature:
+To add an `Appointment` module:

 ```
-src/features/appointment/
+src/appointment/
 ├── domain/
 │   ├── Appointment.ts
+│   ├── IAppointmentRepository.ts
+│   └── valueobjects/
-│   └── AppointmentRepository.ts
+│       └── AppointmentTime.ts
 ├── application/
 │   ├── CreateAppointmentUseCase.ts
 │   ├── GetAppointmentUseCase.ts